 Spring is not even here, but the “off-season” is already over for us.
 We enjoyed visiting with many of you at the Dallas Safari Club and Sheep shows last month.
 As always, it’s great catching up with past and future hunting clients!
-But now, the work has begun to get ready for the 2017 hunting season in northern British Columbia.
+But now, the work has begun to get ready for the upcoming hunting season in northern British Columbia.

 We actually begin hauling gear into our camps and doing camp maintenance in late February.
 Using snowmobiles and large towing toboggans that can pull up to 1,000 pounds, we are now beginning the process that will take us the next four weeks.